mnmjh1215/22f_nlp_zero_shot/README.md

-# Zero-Shot Video Captioning with Negative Image Retrieval
+# Zero-Shot Image Captioning with Negative Image Retrieval and Dynamic Scale

 This repository contains code for our team project for SNU Natural Language Processing course (2022 Fall).